GenericMappingTools/gmt/doc/rst/source/batch.rst

 .. _-Sf:

 **-Sf**\ *postflight*
-    The optional GMT modern mode *postflight* (written in the same scripting language as *mainscript*) can be used to perform final processing steps **f**\ ollowing the completion of all the individual jobs, such as assembling all the products into a single larger file.
-The script may also make one or more illustrations using the products or stacked data after the main processing is completed..
+    The optional *postflight* (written in the same scripting language as *mainscript*) can be used to perform final processing steps **f**\ ollowing the completion of all the individual jobs, such as assembling all the products into a single larger file.
+The script may also make one or more illustrations using the products or stacked data after the main processing is completed.
+It does not have to be a GMT script.

 .. _batch-V: